 Our faculty are accomplished and award-winning teachers and researchers both at the College and in their respective fields.

 Medieval and Renaissance Studies faculty support student research through independent study.
 Two graduates further developed independent studies begun in the program into McNair Scholar research projects.
 Others have investigated particular topics (e.g., Scottish castle construction, Old English language and literature, Queen Elizabeth I's writings, Thomas More's final days) to satisfy their own curiosities, explore in depth issues raised in a course and develop writing samples for graduate and professional schools.

 If you would like to combine off-campus learning with a study abroad experience three excellent summer programs are available in England: The University of Cambridge Medieval Studies Summer School, The University of Cambridge Shakespeare Summer School, and St. Peter's College, Oxford University, Medieval Studies Summer School.
 In these programs, students take courses in the Ox-Bridge style of lectures, seminars, and tutorials.
 In addition, The University of Notre Dame's Medieval Institute offers on-campus undergraduate summer school if you prefer studying in the United States.

-Though there is currently no student club dedicated specifically to Medieval and Renaissance Studies , many students pursuing the minor belong to discipline-specific clubs on campus such as the English and Arts Club, the History and Politics Club, and French Club.
+Many students pursuing a minor belong to a discipline-specific clubs on campus such as the English and Arts Club, the History and Politics Club, and the French Club.